SoDak-Hackerspace/sodak-hackerspace.github.io/content/projects/vm-template/index.md

 ---
 # Overview

-Deploying a VM template for our Proxmox server is a good idea for many little reasons including: installing tools, disabling unnecessary services, configuration of default services, speed of deployment, and the list goes on and on.
+Creating a VM template for our Proxmox server is a good idea for many reasons including: installing tools, disabling unnecessary services, configuration of default services, speed of deployment, etc. The list goes on and on.
 All of these reasons can really be summed up in one overarching reason and that's minimizing configuration drift.
-Having a baseline template reduces the time spent on troubleshooting installations and makes it easier to configure automation tooling like Ansible in the future.
+Having a baseline template reduces the time spent on troubleshooting and makes it easier to configure automation tooling like Ansible in the future.
 In this post, I'll give a little bit of a detailed walkthrough for how I like to setup a Debian template.
-I'll make a few more, most notably Rocky Linux to have a RHEL flavor in our environment which will be important for the [FreeIPA](../ipa/index.md) project.
-But I'll choose Debian because it will be the defacto distribution of choice.
+I'll make a few more templates as well, most notably Rocky Linux to have a RHEL flavor in our environment which will be important for the FreeIPA project.
+But I'll choose Debian because it will be the defacto distribution of choice for the hackerspace.

 ## Quick Specs